linkerd/website/linkerd.io/content/2.11/reference/iptables.md

 service, outside of the pod.
 In practice, an application can also send traffic locally.
 As such, there are two other possible scenarios that we will explore:
-_when a service talks to itself_ (by sending traffic over localhost or by using its own endpoint addresS), and when _a service talks to itself through a `clusterIP` target_.
+_when a service talks to itself_ (by sending traffic over localhost or by using its own endpoint address), and when _a service talks to itself through a `clusterIP` target_.
 Both scenarios are somehow related, but the path a packet takes differs.